detsutut/shinyDBNet/README.md

 ## Development, Testing and Deployment

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+(WIP) These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

 ## Built With